Standards and regulations

 Key differences

-There are many differences in the technical requirements of each standard and regulation.
+There are many differences in the requirements of each standard and regulation.
+This impacts on how they are installed and used in motor vehicles.

 Dynamic testing

-The Australian standard has more dynamic testing requirements, including frontal, side, rear (for some restraints), and inverted for baby restraints to test for occupant ejection.
+The Australian/New Zealand standard has more dynamic testing requirements, including frontal, side, rear (for some restraints), and inverted for baby restraints to test for occupant ejection.
 It also tests to a greater force than overseas standards.

 Weight vs height